webplatform/docs/Beginners/crash_course/index.md

 JavaScript has more power than CSS or HTML, and consequently, it takes more time to be mastered.

-## Getting online
+## <span>Getting online</span>

 Now that you're acquainted with HTML, CSS, and JavaScript, it's time to get online!
 Although you can create an `.html` file on your computer to do web designing, getting online is the most interesting part.

 For starters, you don't have to buy domains or hosting, we'll start with some free service.
 We'll pick biz.nf for this purpose.
 It comes with 250MB space, a webmail, and FTP access.
-The URL is [http://www.biz.nf/](http://www.biz.nf/).
+The URL is <http://www.biz.nf/>.

 First, let's make a few things clear: